FRIDAY & SATURDAY: RCPD road restrictions on Moro & 12th St start at 11 PM.

 Yes, parallel parking along the south side of Fremont Street, adjacent to City Park, will remain in place following the completion of construction.

-The total cost is $2,794,282.
+The total cost was $2,794,282.

 On November 3, 2020, Manhattan voters passed a ballot measure to adopt a 0.5% Economic Recovery and Relief sales tax.
 The sales tax took effect on January 1, 2023 and will remain in effect for 10 years.
 The new City-wide 0.5% sales tax is coincided with the expiration of a 0.5% Riley County Sales that sunset on December 31, 2022.
 The new 0.5% city sales tax is levied within the entire city limits of Manhattan, including those portions of the City within Pottawatomie County.